colinyoung/metadata/README.md

 ## Usage

+  class User < ActiveRecord::Base
     metadata do |obj|
-      puts obj.title
+      puts obj.name
-      is a: 'production'
+      is a: 'user'
-      with crews: obj.crews.count
+      with friends: obj.friends.count
       stop
     end

 Results in

-    Asdf is a production with 1 crew.
+    Joe is a user with 37 friends.

 ## Installation